 Pompeii worms don’t mind the heat.

-They’ve adapted to live in hot places.
+They’ve adapted to live near hydrothermal vents.

 Wood frogs freeze solid but don’t die during the winter in Alaska.